 Distressing furniture and home decor accessories is quick and easy.
-You can distress any type of paint and there are many different techniques for distressing paint.
-I've learned some tricks when it comes to this popular technique for making furniture and decor look old and worn and I'm sharing them today!
+You can distress any paint, and there are many different techniques for distressing paint.
+I’ve learned some tricks when it comes to this popular technique for making furniture and decor look old and worn, and I’m sharing my tips for distressing furniture today!

 How to paint and distress home decor